3x3cut0r/robotframework-imagehorizonlibrary/README.md

 By default ImageHorizonLibrary uses the `default` strategy.
 The `edge` strategy can be enabled when dealing with screens that contain unpredictable pixel deviations.

-## Reference image names

-For ease of use, reference image names are normalized automatically:

-- The name is lower cased: `MYPICTURE` and `mYPiCtUrE` become `mypicture`.
-- All spaces are converted to underscore `_`: `my picture` becomes `my_picture`.
-- If the image name does not end in `.png` (case-insensitive), `.png` is appended: `mypicture` becomes `mypicture.png`.
-- The extension `.PNG` is also accepted.
-The library normalizes the name to lowercase and logs a warning if the casing differs from the actual file on disk.
-- The path to the reference folder is prepended when the library is imported with `reference_folder`.

 ## Edge preprocessing